psaikido/hugle.uk/content/suttas/sn2/175-oneself-and-teachings.md

 ---
+bannerTitle: Pali Canon Anthology
-title: "SN 47.9 Gilāna Sutta: Oneself & the Teachings"
+title: Oneself & the Teachings
-bannerTitle: "Saṁyutta Nikāya II"
-layout: default
-subnav: suttas-sn2
+type: suttas/sn2
 ---

+#### "SN 47.9 Gilāna Sutta: Oneself & the Teachings"

 After the Buddha heals himself from a sickness he exhorts Ānanda to dwell with the only island and refuge being oneself and the teachings.